Do you want to configure your WordPress SMTP settings for outgoing emails, but you’re not sure where to start?

 Once you have chosen a mailer, go ahead and select it in the wizard.

-Now it’s time to create your account and connect your WordPress site.
+Now it’s time to create your account with your preferred mailer and connect it with your WordPress site.
 We’ve created detailed documentation for each email provider to make this really easy.

-Click on your provider in the table below to open the documentation page in a new tab.
+Click on your provider in the table below to open the documentation page in a new tab and follow the steps to configure WordPress email settings.

-When you’ve set everything up, switch back to this guide to follow the remaining steps in the wizard.
+When you’ve set everything up and verified that everything is working OK with your test email address, switch back to this guide to follow the remaining steps in the wizard.

-In the next step, WP Mail SMTP will ask you which features you’d like to enable.
+After you’ve successfully added your WordPress email settings, WP Mail SMTP will ask you which additional features you’d like to enable.

 There are 2 features enabled by default:

-If you have the Pro version, you’ll also be able to turn on the Detailed Email Log setting at the end of the WordPress mail server setup.
+If you have the Pro version, you’ll also be able to turn on the Detailed Email Logs and Instant Email Alerts.

 Check out how to log WordPress emails to see how it works.

-For the final step, copy the license key from the WP Mail SMTP account and paste it into the box to enable Pro features and future updates.
+For the final step of the Setup Wizard, copy the license key from the WP Mail SMTP account and paste it into the box to enable Pro features and future updates.

 That’s it!
-You’ve done everything to configure SMTP settings on your WordPress website.
+You’ve done everything to configure SMTP settings on your WordPress website for outgoing emails.

-Finally, we’ll show you one of our most useful Pro features: how to resend emails from WordPress.
-If any of your WordPress emails fail, this feature makes it easy to retry them.
+Finally, we’ll show you some of our most useful Pro features: how to set up additional connections and how to resend emails from WordPress.
+If any of your WordPress email notifications fail, these features can help make sure they’re still delivered.

 If a WordPress email fails, or you want to forward it, WP Mail SMTP makes it easy to resend any email with just a few clicks.